softcoder/riprunner/README.md

 - Edit the values in [config-default.php](php/config-default.php) to suit your environment. (see Configuration section below)
 - Rename the file config-default.php to config.php
 - Upload the files in the php folder to a location on your webserver (this will be the root folder for riprunner).
-- If using IIS (Apache user skip to Open the url step) you should import the file [IIS_Import.htaccess](php/IIS_Import.htaccess) following these steps:
+- If using IIS (Apache users skip to 'Open the url') you should import the file [IIS_Import.htaccess](php/IIS_Import.htaccess) following these steps:
 -  1. Start IIS Manager.
 -  2. On the left, in the Connections pane, select Default Web Site.
 -  3. On the right, in Features View, click URL Rewrite.
 -  4. On the right, in the Actions pane, click Import Rules.
 -  5. Select the file IIS_import.htaccess using the ... elipses and import, then click apply.
-- Open the url: http://www.yourwebserver.com/uploadlocation/install.php (substitute your root riprunner host:/path)
+- Open the url: http://www.yourwebserver.com/uploadlocation/install.php (substitute your root riprunner host://uploadpath/install.php)
 - If everything was done correctly you should see an install page offering to install one the firehall's you configured in config.php (we support more than 1 firehall if desired).
 Select the firehall and click install.
 - If successful the installation will display the admin user's password.
 Click the link to login using it.
 - Add firehall members to the user accounts page.
 Users given admin access can modify user accounts.
 You may also choose to use an LDAP server to manage accounts in which case you should specify LDAP values in config.php.
 - You will need something that will trigger the email trigger checker.
+Please check the Readme in the googleae folder for details.
 If your server offers a 'cron' or scheduler process, configure it to visit http://www.yourwebserver.com/uploadlocation/email_trigger_check.php every minute.
 If your server does not have cron or limits the frequency, you can use Google App Engine's cron service to call your email trigger every minute. (see files in [php/googleae](php/googleae) folder as a reference)
-- Send a test email to the trigger email address in order to see if you get notified of a callout (if using a 'from' filter make sure you send the email from the 'from' address that you specified).
+- Send a test email to the trigger email address in order to see if you get notified of a callout (if using a 'from' filter make sure you send the e from the 'from' address that you specified).
 - To allow use of the Android app, either copy the prebuilt apk located in android/RipRunnerApp/bin/RipRunnerApp.apk to apk/ or compile the Android app in Eclipse and copy to apk/ This will allow users to select the Android app from the Mobile menu item for download and installation